 If alcohol was an army general plotting a way to take over your brain, it could not have picked a more strategic plan.
 GABA and glutamate affect the function of the entire central nervous system (including vital life functions and your ability to think), and dopamine causes you to like the substance that’s causing these dangerous effects.
 Even if you ignore alcohol’s effect on the other major organs in your body, it’s still a pretty thorough takeover.

-What are alcohol’s long-term effects on the brain?
+What are the long-term effects on alcohol on the brain?

 Alcohol can cause reversible and irreversible brain damage, particularly with heavy or persistent use.
 Of the approximately 20 million alcoholics in the United States, as many as half of them have various degrees of brain damage.